Rules for the 2016 Haunted Classic

 Coaches/Admins must bring the following:

-1. 2 copies of team roster – signed and stamped
+1. Team roster – signed and stamped

 2. Liability release